martinerk0/dustbot/index.md

     -not expensive, should use easily available components
     - sotfware oriented- hardware should be as simple as possible

-- ### sensors
+ ### sensors
-  o	Tactile
+  -Tactile
-  o	Odometry
+  -	Odometry
-  o	Camera
+  -	Camera
-  o	Ultrasound?
+  -	Ultrasound?

  ![GitHub Logo]( https://s3.amazonaws.com/cdn-origin-etr.akc.org/wp-content/uploads/2017/11/13000937/Beagle-On-White-07.jpg)